 If you are not happy with the bass you hear after tests in the car, you will most likely return to the planning board because this is where the most mistakes happen.
 It is better to spend an hour longer on the design board than to start all over again.

-How to Calculate Subwoofer Box?
+How to Calculate Box Size?

 Making correct calculations is the most critical part of the whole project.
 You have to put your idea on paper, and that is the area where you can make all of the changes without any cost.